emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 TEXTENCODER
 ===========

-The default value of `1` means the generated code will use `TextEncoder` if available and fall back to custom encoding code when it is not available.
+The default value of 1 means the generated code will use TextEncoder if available and fall back to custom encoding code when it is not available.
-If set to `2`, we assume `TextEncoder` is always present and usable, and no fallback JS code will be emitted.
+If set to 2, we assume TextEncoder is always present and usable, and no fallback JS code will be emitted.

 Default value: 1